Mount Bryce

 Mount Bryce is a mountain at the southwestern corner of the Columbia Icefield, in British Columbia, Canada, near the border with Alberta.
 It can be seen from the Icefields Parkway.

-The mountain was named in 1898 by J. Norman Collie after Viscount James Bryce, who was President of the Alpine Club in London at the time.
+The mountain was named in 1898 by J. Norman Collie after Viscount James Bryce, who was President of the Alpine Club (London) at the time.

 Mount Bryce is the fifteenth-highest peak in British Columbia.
 To the north, it is connected by ridges to the Columbia Icefield.
-The mountain is rarely climbed due to difficult access although recently built (test)logging roads are alleviating some of the access problems.
+The mountain is rarely climbed due to difficult access although recently built logging roads are alleviating some of the access problems.